 With tens of thousands of classes about hundreds of different topics available, it can be hard to pick out the best Skillshare classes from the list.
 Plus, many classes truly aren’t worth your time, so it’s easy to make the wrong choice.

-I’ve put together a short list of recommendations on how to find the best Skillshare classes, but ultimately the best way is trying out courses and finding teachers that you like.
+I’ve put together a short list of recommendations on how to find the best Skillshare classes, but ultimately the best way is to test out different courses until you find teachers and content that meet your expectations.

 Still, here’s a good place to start!